Table of Contents Show

 - Customize & Re-arrange/ Reset Assistive touch

 - Steps for Customize Assistive Touch in on iPad Pro, iPad Air, iPad Mini: iOS 12 or earlier

-Know all about new Assistive Touch on iPad and customize default view and add/Re-arrange other Shortcut from settings.
-Latest iOS has an important feature called dock on home or App screen.
+Know all about the new Assistive Touch on iPad and customize default view and add/Re-arrange other Shortcut from settings.
+The latest iOS has an important feature called dock on the home or App screen.
 So users can use Spit View, Screenshot, Home, Control Centre, Siri, Volume, Restart, Multitasking screen.
-Especially I learn on my new iPad with the latest iOS, For the iPhone users steps and settings are same.
+Especially I learn on my new iPad with the latest iOS, For the iPhone users steps and settings are the same.

 Get for this tips on iPad Pro (9.7, 10.5, 12.9 inch), iPad mini 4/ 3/ 2, iPad 2017, iPad Air, iPad 5th Generation.

 Customizing Assistive Touch on iPad and iPhone has become handy and quick.
 There are plenty of features that are added in Accessibility with iOS 13, we will see them in this article.
 First and foremost thing, previously Accessibility was located in the General followed by Settings app.
 But with iOS 13, Accessibility is outside of the General category, which is on the main Settings page.
 So don’t get confused or panic if you don’t find Accessibility in General.
 Here’s how to,

 Customize the Assistive Touch on iOS 15 in iPad Air 2/Air 3/iPad Mini 4 or later and iPhone 6S Plus/X/8/7, iPhone XR/XS Max